 In her pursuit for the perfect blend of art, comedy, physical theater and performance she began work with Thom Lessner and formed the musical group Sweatheart.
 It has been said, if the seminal fluid of Sparks, Prince, Plander Z and Kate Bush were harvested and then combined to make a rock and roll band child, that musical concoction would be Sweatheart.
 Sweatheart has graced the stage with acts such as DEVO, The Darkness, Hank and the Cupcakes and Santigold.
 The group has also been featured in VICE magazine’s Practice Space, Anthem Magazine and Dazed and Confused.

-Luardo is currently working with fine artist and comedian Andrew Jeffrey Wight as the performance art, writing and comedy duo The New Dreamz.
+Luardo works with fine artist and comedian Andrew Jeffrey Wight as the performance art, writing and comedy duo The New Dreamz.
 Together they have written a series of children’s programs for Comcast and host/produce Comedy Dreamz which shows in NYC and Philadelphia.

 Right now her favorite movie is John Carpenter’s The Thing.